 Public companies are traded on stock exchanges and require investment analysis considering industry traits, supply chains, core strengths, financial metrics, and company disclosures.
 Choose growth-oriented companies after comprehensive understanding.

-The four words of public company, whether it is in the TV series or movies watched when I was a child or the novels I read when I grew up, all feel very powerful.
-When it comes to the stock market, what we see are public company stocks, so many powerful companies, and how to choose, which has become a difficult problem for many people.
-This article will give you a summary of public companies in the future and how to analyze whether they are worth investing in.
+The phrase "public company," whether from TV series, movies I watched as a child, or the novels I read growing up, always felt very powerful.
+In the stock market, public company stocks represent many influential companies, making it a challenging task for many to choose the right ones to invest in.
+This article will provide a summary of public companies and offer insights on how to analyze whether they are worth investing in.

 It refers to a business that has been listed (or listed) on a stock exchange.
 Listing is when a company's shares (or other Securities) are listed on a stock exchange, its shares are publicly traded on the stock exchange, and investors can become shareholders of the company by purchasing these shares.
 One of the main purposes of going public is to provide companies with access to financing while also providing a market for investors to buy and sell shares.